 A Tone shift button is located on the left of the EQ.
 When engaged, it scoops out the mid-range to give you a more modern metal tone.

 A Deep button is located on the right of the EQ and this gives a warm bass boost to your guitar tone.
-For a fatter sound that really enhances the lows, I would recommend leaving it engaged most of the time.
+I would recommend leaving it engaged most of the time.

 The Settings and Sound